-Good Women Dance Collective (GWDC) is a creation-based company committed to supporting a vibrant and sustainable contemporary dance community in Edmonton.
-The society’s artistic focus is on creating, commissioning and producing innovative new works that simultaneously challenge and expand our audience.
+Good Women Dance Collective (GWDC) is a creation-based company committed to supporting a vibrant, sustainable and inclusive dance community in Edmonton.
+The society’s artistic focus is on creating, commissioning and producing innovative new contemporary works that simultaneously challenge and expand our audience.
 GWDC also dedicates a large part of its season toward partnering with local organizations to offer performance, educational, and professional development opportunities to artists working in Edmonton.

-Current artistic members Ainsley Hillyard, Alison Kause, Alida Kendell and Kate Stashko have trained across Canada, the U.S. and Europe, and continue to work towards making contemporary dance more accessible to the general public.
+Current artistic members Ainsley Hillyard, Alida Kendell, Alison Kause, Rebecca Sadowski and Kate Stashko have trained across Canada, the U.S. and Europe, and continue to work towards making contemporary dance more accessible to the general public.
 GWDC strives to provide consistent training, performance, professional development and community-building opportunities to the Edmonton dance community, fostering the continued growth and development of its artists, while offering opportunities for dialogue and engagement between artists and the public.

 GWDC produces several events each season, including the annual showcase of local contemporary dance, Convergence.
 The artistic members also work in partnership with local dance festivals as curators and to organize workshops.